Visit Schönbrunn Palace

 Schonbrunn Palace, Vienna, Austria

-This is what I take away from my visit to the stunning home of the Habsburgs, Schonbrunn Palace in Vienna.
-(Hofburg Palace may be technically more important, but I think Schonbrunn is much more impressive.)
+This is what I take away from my visit to the stunning home of the Habsburgs, Schönbrunn Palace in Vienna.

 Schonbrunn Palace, Vienna, Austria

-Of course there’s the opulence inside Schonbrunn Palace.
+Of course, there’s the opulence inside Schönbrunn Palace.
 Some of the rooms have exquisite decorations, created by the finest artists in the empire.
-But I’ve been in a lot of European palaces and this one also has some of the plainest rooms I’ve seen, particularly in the residential areas.
+But I’ve been to a lot of European palaces and this one also has some of the plainest rooms I’ve seen, particularly in the residential areas.

-These simple decorations are not because the Habsburgs could not afford to splash out with lavish colours and fabrics at Schonbrunn Palace.
-I’m sure some of the items that are on display are actually very expensive, even if they don’t look it.
+These simple decorations are not because the Habsburgs couldn’t afford to splash out with lavish colours and fabrics at Schönbrunn Palace.
+I’m sure some of the items that are on display are actually very expensive, even if they don’t look like it.

-And the rooms are not plain out of a respect to the public purse, in a way that I imagine Queen Elizabeth II may do things at Buckingham Palace.
+And the rooms are not plain out of respect to the public purse, in a way that I imagine Queen Elizabeth II might have done things at Buckingham Palace.

 Schonbrunn Palace, Vienna, Austria

 No, the impression I get is that there was a deep-rooted melancholy that filled this palace and that is reflected in the way that it was decorated.
-For generations, it appears as thought the Habsburgs would head to their holiday house at Schonbrunn and take all their emotional baggage with them.
+For generations, it appears as though the Habsburgs would head to their holiday house at Schönbrunn and take all their emotional baggage with them.

 The woman who would become one of Austria’s greatest leaders remodelled the palace, while her husband turned the gardens into the magnificent park that stretches out from the main building.

-You may notice that all of my photos are from the garden of Schonbrunn.
-Unfortunately Schonbrunn Palace is one of those silly places that doesn’t allow photography inside, so I can’t show you any of the interiors.
+You may notice that all of my photos are from the Schönbrunn garden.
+Unfortunately, Schönbrunn Palace is one of those silly places that doesn’t allow photography inside, so I can’t show you any of the interiors.

 You shouldn’t be disappointed with seeing some different angles of the garden – after all, this landscaped masterpiece is one of the highlights here.